revodavid/OpenAI-Lab-UCB/docs/07-Setup.md

 # Workshop Setup

+This section provides information on how to get yourself set up to run this lab on your own time.
+We won't go through this section live, but it's provided for your reference.

+You can run this lab using either OpenAI (at https://platform.openai.com) or Azure OpenAI Service (at https://oai.azure.com/portal).
+To use either service, you will need to have an account and available credits to use the service.

+## If you're using OpenAI

+Other than having a valid account and available credit, no further setup is needed.

+During the lab, we will mostly use the [OpenAI Playground](https://platform.openai.com/playground), using both the "Complete" and "Chat" modes.

+## If you're using Azure OpenAI Service

+To use Azure OpenAI Playgound during the lab, follow the instructions below to set up resources for models that use the Completions and Chat interfaces.

 ### Create an Azure OpenAI Service resource in Azure Portal

 1. Open the Microsoft Azure Portal at https://portal.azure.com and sign into your Azure Subscription.
 Make sure you are viewing the Home page of the Azure portal by clicking the hamburger menu in the top-left and selecting "Home".